mambreyanseda/recipes/description.md

 Name: Sugar, Category: Sweetener, Calories: 70
 ```

+If no ingredients are found in that range, you'll get:
+- No matches → "No ingredients found."

 **Option 4 - Add ingredient:** Create a new ingredient.
 The program has validation - it won't let you enter empty names, empty categories, or zero/negative calories.
-I added this because I kept making mistakes during testing.

 ```
 Enter ingredient name (or 'back' to cancel): Butter